sleepybuns/atm-project/build-it.md

 ## Grading

-Part 1 will be worth 100 points and will be graded as follows: 25% of the grade will be based on automated tests that your submission achieves the basic functionality (e.g., proper account balances, not permitting withdrawals with insufficient funds, etc.).
-The remaining is based on your protocol's ability to protect against attacks.
+Part 1 is split into two pieces: 25 automated functionality tests, and the design document, scored as a challege problem (E/M/R/N).
+For the document to receive full points, it must be a complete description of your system and contain 5 distinct vulnerabilities with implemented countermeasures.

-Each distinct attack and countermeasure you present in your design document is an additional 15%. ("Distinct" here is pretty loose: it doesn't mean that, e.g., all confidentiality attacks are equivalent, but rather that the attacks are morally different.
-For example, if there is a vulnerability such that modifying a part of a packet to some number *x* causes the user to withdraw *$x* instead of their intended amount, then exploiting that vulnerability with *x*=$200 and *x*=$300 are fundamentally the same attack.)
+"Distinct" here is pretty loose: it doesn't mean that, e.g., all confidentiality attacks are equivalent, but rather that the attacks are morally different.
+For example, if there is a vulnerability such that modifying a part of a packet to some number *x* causes the user to withdraw *$x* instead of their intended amount, then exploiting that vulnerability with *x*=$200 and *x*=$300 are fundamentally the same attack.
 You *must* list the attacks and countermeasures one-by-one in your document to make it clear for grading.
 You may include additional attacks beyond the 5 required for full credit.
 While this will not increase your score, the more attacks you prevent, the greater your chances of surviving the break-it phase of the project.

 If your design document does not correspond to your implementation, you will be given no credit--if you are not able to implement some